deivuss331/gulp-project-boilerplate/README.md

 # gulp-project-template

-This is ready-to-use project template with set up gulp, eslint and prettier
+This is ready-to-use project template with set up gulp, babel, eslint and prettier

 ## Development